Vyacheslav Ponomarev (public figure)

-Vyacheslav Vladimirovich Ponomarev (Вячеслав Владимирович Пономарёв; born 2 May 1965, in Sloviansk, Ukrainian Soviet Socialist Republic) is a former owner of a soap production company who in 2014 briefly achieved prominence as the self-proclaimed mayor of the city of Sloviansk, at that time a focal point at the beginning of the 2014 War in Donbas.
+Vyacheslav Vladimirovich Ponomarev (Note: The surname is also transliterated as Ponomaryov.) (Вячесла́в Влади́мирович Пономарёв; born 2 May 1965, in Sloviansk) is a former owner of a soap production company who briefly achieved prominence in 2014 as the self-proclaimed mayor of the city of Sloviansk, at that time a focal point at the beginning of the war in Donbas.

-Ponomarev held the position of 'people's mayor' for around two months, before his arrest, and dismissal.
-Following the separatists' retreat from Sloviansk, Ponomarev relocated to Moscow, and has since retreated from public life.
+Ponomarev held the position of "people's mayor" for around two months, before his arrest and dismissal.
+Following the separatists' retreat from Sloviansk, Ponomarev relocated to Moscow and has since retreated from public life.

-Sloviansk 2014
+Political career

-"People's Mayor"
+"People's Mayor" of Sloviansk

-At a time of turbulence in Ukraine following the Euromaidan revolution, and then protests in the country's eastern Donbas, Ponomarev emerged from apparent obscurity, having owned a soap production company, declaring himself mayor after leading an assault on the Sloviansk mayor's office on 14 April 2014, as part of the 2014 pro-Russian conflict in Ukraine.
-Ponamarev was a strong opponent of the government of Ukraine that formed in Kyiv after the 2014 Ukrainian revolution, referring to it as fascist, and claiming Ukraine was being run by "Nazis" and "homosexuals".
+At a time of turbulence in Ukraine following the Euromaidan victory, and then protests in the country's eastern Donbas, Ponomarev emerged from apparent obscurity, having owned a soap production company, declaring himself mayor after leading an assault on the Sloviansk mayor's office on 14 April 2014, as part of the 2014 pro-Russian unrest in Ukraine.
+Ponamarev was a strong opponent of the government of Ukraine that formed in Kyiv after the Revolution of Dignity, referring to it as "fascist" and claiming Ukraine was being run by "Nazis" and "homosexuals".

 In May 2014, Ponomarev stated that he commanded around 2,500 men in the vicinity of Sloviansk.
-He is a veteran of the Soviet–Afghan War and served in a "special operations unit" of the Arctic-based Northern Fleet.
+He is a veteran of the Soviet–Afghan War and served in a special operations unit of the Arctic-based Northern Fleet.

-Detentions and Disappearance
+Detentions and disappearances

-Ponomarev's tenure as 'People's Mayor' was noted for a string of detentions.
+Ponomarev's tenure as "people's mayor" was noted for a string of detentions.
 Ponomarev is known to have been personally involved in the following: